Sadqa Hussein: Sefardi Edah HaHaredith

-Hussein refused to receive any benefit from his status in the community, recusing himself from any formal rabbinic position, although he did serve as dayan in the Sephardi Edah HaHaredith.
+An anti-Zionist, Hussein refused to receive any benefit from his status in the community, recusing himself from any formal rabbinic position, although he did serve as dayan in the Sephardi Edah HaHaredith.
 He set up free Torah lectures for young and old, and either paid for tutors out of his own pocket, or taught the lessons himself.
 An expert mohel, Hussein performed circumcisions on thousands of infants, sometimes to a fourth generation in the family.

-Family
+Personal life and death

-Hussein married No'am, his first cousin, the daughter of Rabbi Avraham Sadqa, who bore him one son.
-His grandson, Rabbi Menashe Sadqa, is a pulpit rabbi in Queens, New York.
+Hussein married No'am, his first cousin, the daughter of Avraham Sadqa, who bore him one son.
+His grandson, Menashe Sadqa, is a pulpit rabbi in Queens, New York.

-Death and legacy

 Hussein died at the age of 85, and was buried in the Sanhedria Cemetery in Jerusalem.

+Notable students

-Among Hussein's students were Sephardi Chief Rabbis of Israel Yitzhak Nissim and Mordechai Eliyahu; deans of Porath Yosef Yeshiva Yehuda Tzadka and Ben Zion Abba Shaul;
+Among Hussein's students were Sephardi Chief Rabbis of Israel Yitzhak Nissim and Mordechai Eliyahu; deans of Porat Yosef Yeshiva Yehuda Tzadka and Ben Zion Abba Shaul; and Yaakov Mutzafi, who succeeded him as Av Beit Din and Rabbi of Shemesh Sedaqah Synagogue.

+In 1933, Hussein persuaded the father of a 12-year-old Ovadia Yosef to send his son to the Porat Yosef Yeshiva.
+Yosef would go on to become the greatest figure of Mizrahi Jewry in the 20th century.